lostcarpark/conclar/README.md

 It has been developed in ReactJS and is intended to work in all modern browsers (sorry, it probably won't work in Internet Explorer).
 It is designed to work equally well on mobile and desktop devices.

 ConClár is inspired by Eemeli Aro's [KonOpas](https://github.com/eemeli/konopas).
-As this uses a number of unsupported libraries, it was developed as a completely new application, rathering than trying to patch up the old code.
+As this uses a number of unsupported libraries, it was developed as a completely new application, rather than trying to patch up the old code.

 ConClár can be hosted on most webservers, and has been tested on Apache and Nginx.
 Some changes are required if your guide is not in the root directory of the website (see below).
 The programme data is read from JSON files, and is compatible with KonOpas files.
 There are several programme planning tools that should be compatible, though so far it has only been tested with Zambia.